-Girls (And Guys) Who Code
+Girls (and Guys) Who Code

-The national organization was founded in 2012 with the belief that computing skills are a critical path to security and prosperity in today's job market.
+The national organization of Girls Who Code was founded in 2012 with the belief that computing skills are a critical path to security and prosperity in today's job market.
 What began with 20 girls in the heart of New York City, GWC reached 40,000 girls (and guys!) in all 50 U.S. states by the end of 2018.
 Girls everywhere are united by their passion to use technology to solve problems in their day-to-day lives and make a positive impact on the world, helping to close the gap of women working in a technology field.
-Below are some graphics from the national organization's website to illustrate some statistics.
+Below are some graphics from the national organization's website to illustrate some important statistics.